 Going third party for camera lenses is also a great option.
 I always encourage anyone just starting out in photography to use a prime lens first, and third party tends to be cheaper.
 For the longest time, my camera gear only consisted of a camera body and a prime lens.
 My go-to for years was the Sigma 30mm F1.4 Contemporary DC DN Lens.
 It’s as budget-friendly as you can get, and opens to f/1.4 for some extra creamy bokeh!

 The biggest investment you can make if you’re serious about photography is with the tripod.
-An aluminum tripod is enough for most people, but a carbon fibre one is actually lighter and sturdier.
+An aluminum tripod is enough for most people, but a carbon fiber one is lighter and sturdier.
 When I say investment, this is the one thing I’m thinking about to last me for 5-10 years.
 I chose to go with 3 Legged Thing Leo Travel Tripod because the size and weight were more manageable for carrying around and traveling.
 Also, the price point is lower than competitors.
-An added plus is 3 Legged Thing’s color choice to stand out in the market!
+An added plus is 3-Legged Thing’s color choice to stand out in the market!

 Sandisk is the genericization of memory cards, but I’ve been using Lexar Professional instead because the minimum storage size I get is 128GB.
 Working on client gigs such as events means my finger is essentially pressing on the shutter-release button the whole time.
 I’ve been in situations where my second shooter ran out of space on their SD card in the middle of a gig!
 Always bring backups, obviously, but having both large storage and fast read/write capabilities ensures no hiccups during the moment.
 SD cards are like tic tacs for photographers, so constantly buying at this level is costly.